trane/sbt-skeleton/README.md

 * `server` -- server code to be deployed
 * `client` -- client code that can be distributed to other projects
 * `all` -- the aggregate project

+Each of these projects is its own directory and have dependencies defined in the `build.sbt`

 ## Default SBT Plugins